jessonfoo/p001/week_1/1_Get_Started/README.md

 You'll be using Github every day at DBC ... and in your life as a professional developer.
 It's how you will know what's going each day, find challenges to work, and collaborate with your team for your Phase 3 project.

-In fact, many [people](https://twitter.com/jeresig/status/33968704983138304) in the tech industry see your [Github profile as your new resume](http://code.dblock.org/github-is-your-new-resume).
+In fact, many <a href="https://twitter.com/jeresig/status/33968704983138304" target="_blank">people</a> in the tech industry see your <a href="http://code.dblock.org/github-is-your-new-resume" target="_blank">Github profile as your new resume</a>.

 We want you to get comfortable with git and Github as soon as possible.
 We are using the desktop apps for now to ease you into things, but later, we'll transition to the command line interface.